collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Commits to master will be stored in a local branch, upstream/master.
 Merge the changes from upstream/master into your local master branch.
 This brings your fork's master branch into sync with the upstream repository, without losing your local changes.

+can also fetch it, make a change, and push to the branch too.
+The process is the same as earlier.
 -->

 </td></tr>